celsiusnarhwal/3515.games/tinkering/secrets.md

 [`settings/__init.py__`](../settings/__init__.py), which will block 3515.games from starting up if it's not running in a valid Doppler environment.

-While you are free to change all this and manage secrets however you want, I recommend you use the same workflow that I do, which I will explain below.
+While you are free to change all this and manage secrets however you want, this document will explain what I believe to be the best way of doing it.

 ## Prerequisites

 - A [Doppler](https://dashboard.doppler.com/register) account.
 The free tier is *way* more than sufficient.
 - A [new, empty, Doppler project](https://docs.doppler.com/docs/create-project) just for 3515.games.
-- Two configurations in your Doppler project — one named `dev` and one named `prd`.
+- Two configurations in your Doppler project — one named `dev` and one named `prd` for development and production, respectively.
 By default, 3515.games requires the active Doppler configuration to be named either `dev` or `prd` and will refuse to start if this isn't the case.

 ## Referenced Secrets